ksenecki/cucumber-playground/README.md

 # cucumber-playground

-This is Pandas Cucumber Playground
+This is Pandas Cucumber Playground using `https://www.saucedemo.com/`

 ## Project requirements